 “Historically Black Colleges and Universities (HBCUs) are valuable institutions that provide intellectual domains for racial uplift, racial refuge, and cultural empowerment within a continually polarized nation” (The Athletic Experience at Historically Black Colleges and Universities: Past, Present, and Persistence)

-The Atlanta University Center is the largest consortium of HBCUs.
-The consortium was established in 1929 through the Agreement of Affiliation between Atlanta University, Spelman College, and Morehouse College.
+Atlanta, GA is home to some of the oldest HBCUs in the country.
+The Atlanta University Center (AUC) is the largest consortium of HBCUs in the world today.
+The consortium was established in 1929 through the Agreement of Affiliation, which established a relationship between several HBCUs in the Atlanta area, including Atlanta University (founded 1865), Spelman College (founded 1881), and Morehouse College (founded 1867).
 Throughout its history, its members have included Atlanta University, Clark College, Morehouse College, Spelman College, Clark Atlanta University, Morris Brown College, Interdenominational Theological Center, and Morehouse School of Medicine.
-Students of the AUC participate in a unique HBCU experience through the expanded and enhanced educational environment of the Atlanta University Center.
-Each campus has its own traditions and culture.
-Students are able to experience homecomings, events, athletics, clubs, and organizations, and more during their time at an AUC school.
+Students of the AUC participate in a unique HBCU experience through the expanded and enhanced educational environment of the Atlanta University Center, namely in the establishment of the AUC Consortium and the shared AUC Robert W. Woodruff Library.
+Each campus has its own traditions and culture, and student life and activities are core to the traditions of the HBCU life and legacy.
+Students are able to experience homecomings, events, athletics, clubs and organizations, and more during their time at an AUC school.

 This exhibit celebrates student life at both past and current schools in the Atlanta University Center.
 Through archival materials held in the Archives Research Center of the Atlanta University Center Robert W. Woodruff Library, this exhibit illustrates various aspects of student life from fraternities and sororities to homecoming and events.
 Collections include the Atlanta University Photographs, Clark College Photographs, the Interdenominational Theological Center Audio Visual collection, the Hugh M. Gloster collection, the Edward A. Jones papers, and the Morris Brown College Photographs.